Kevin Keegan: 1966–1971: Scunthorpe United

 Scunthorpe United could not afford a set of football nets and trained on a rugby pitch at Quibell Park.
 They also had five-a-side training sessions on the Old Show Ground concrete car park.
-Keegan took training very seriously, twice a week training with teammate Derek Hemstead by doing weighted farmers walks up and down the cantilever stand at the Old Show Ground.
+Keegan took training very seriously, and he did twice-a-week training with teammate Derek Hemstead by doing weighted farmers walks up and down the cantilever stand at the Old Show Ground.
 In running drills at Scunthorpe, Keegan liked trying to finish first and was told by coach Jack Brownsword that one thing he had going for him was that he was a "one-hundred percenter" and he should never lose that.
-This will to be first in his running drills would later irritate senior professionals such as Liverpool's Tommy Smith, and Bill Shankly would later advise Keegan that he did not have to win all his runs.
+This was the first of his running drills that would later irritate senior professionals such as Liverpool's Tommy Smith, and Bill Shankly would advise Keegan that he did not have to win all his runs.

 Scunthorpe did not have the funds for a full-time driver to drive them to away games, so Keegan and the other younger players would take turns in driving the minibus to and from away games.
 Keegan, Nigel Jackson, Jimmy Coyne, Alan Olbison and Steve Hibbotson once borrowed Brownsword's stopwatch and had timed rallies around the Old Show Ground with the club's vintage tractor.
-On Keegan's turn, the tractor crashed and the tractor's axle went through the engine.
-The crash was very expensive to fix and the five players were harshly reprimanded by manager Ron Ashman.
+On Keegan's turn, the tractor crashed and the axle went through the engine.
+The tractor was very expensive to fix, and the five players were harshly reprimanded by manager Ron Ashman.
 This experience gave Keegan awareness of his responsibility as a representative of Scunthorpe United.
 In 1968, Keegan made his debut against Peterborough United at the age of 17, and went on to make 29 league starts in his first season.
 He became a regular in the first team by the 1969–70 season, playing all 46 league games for the club.
 That season saw the team reach the fifth round of the FA Cup, beating First Division side Sheffield Wednesday along the way.
 His low wages at Scunthorpe meant Keegan had to find summer jobs, such as plate-laying at the Appleby Frodingham Steelworks.

 Keegan played regularly in a creative right midfield role for the Scunthorpe first team, scoring 18 goals in 124 games for the club.
 After his first season, he started attracting interest from higher division clubs.
 In a rare televised interview at Scunthorpe during the 1969–70 season, Keegan tried to play down the interest, stating: "I'm getting first-team football here.
 Should think if I went First Division, I'd struggle a bit."
 Not long after this interview, Keegan began to feel impatient about playing in higher divisions and even considered quitting the game and getting a full-time job.
 Higher division clubs such as Preston North End, Birmingham City, Notts County, Millwall and Arsenal all showed interest in Keegan but nothing came of it.